-The International Baccalaureate® (IB) Diploma Programme (DP) curriculum sets out the requirements for study of the DP.
+The International Baccalaureate® (IB) Diploma Programme (DP) curriculum sets out the requirements for studying the DP.

-Students choose courses from the following subject groups: studies in language and literature; language acquisition; individuals and societies; sciences; mathematics; and the arts.
+Students choose subjects from the following subject groups: studies in language and literature; language acquisition; individuals and societies; sciences; mathematics; and the arts.

-Students may opt to study an additional sciences, individuals and societies, or languages course, instead of a course in the arts.
+Students may opt to study an additional sciences, individuals and societies, or languages subject, instead of a subject in the arts.

-Each student takes at least three (but not more than four) subjects at higher level, and the remaining at standard level.
+Each student takes a minimum of three or a maximum of four subjects at higher level, and the remaining at standard level.

 Standard level subjects take up 150 teaching hours.
 Higher level comprises 240 teaching hours.

 Read more about other DP subjects offered by the IB – including school-based syllabus subjects, pilot subjects and our subject archive.